pri-k/docs-mysql/backup.html.md

 ---

 # Manual Process
-If you do not wish to use the automated faciltiy included in p-mysql, you can still perform backups manually.
+If you do not wish to use the automated facility included in p-mysql, you can still perform backups manually.

 - Locate the IP address for the MySQL node in the Status tab.